By Paul d'Anjou, Twitch growth expert

 What's the best free Twitch to TikTok converter?

 CapCut is the most complete free tool (no watermark if you remove the default).
-StreamLadder offers 5 clips/month free with a watermark.
-AI auto-clip free tiers are usually limited to 1–3 test videos — for sustained use, paid plans ($10–30/month) become necessary.
+StreamLadder offers 5 clips per month free with a watermark.
+AI auto-clip free tiers are usually limited to 1 to 3 test videos, so for sustained use, paid plans ($10 to $30 per month) become necessary.

 Can I edit Twitch clips for TikTok on mobile?